Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 **Overview**

-This workflow is designed to analyse a single Flongle sequencing library prepared with ONT Rapid PCR Barcoding Kit (SQK-RPB004).
-MinKNOW output is basecalled with Guppy GPU high accuracy (HAC) basecaller using the following:
+This workflow is designed to analyse a single Flongle sequencing library prepared with ONT Rapid PCR Barcoding Kit (SQK-RPB004) and basecalled with Guppy GPU high accuracy (HAC) basecaller using the following:

 `guppy_basecaller --input_path path/to/fast5_directory -r --save_path path/to/outpu_directory --config dna_r9.4.1_450bps_hac.cfg --device cuda:0 --min_qscore 7 --qscore_filtering --barcode_kits "SQK-RPB004" --trim_barcodes --require_barcodes_both_ends`

 This needs to be run on a HPC GPU node or a local machine with GPU computing capability see [here](https://community.nanoporetech.com/requirements_documents/minion-it-reqs.pdf).

 The result is a basecalled library output directory containing *pass/* and *fail/* directories plus sequencing metadata files.
+This then forms th input data for the workflow.

 ## The Workflow